Mindfulness practices improve our ability to recognize error.

 In the past, have called the slight disturbance mentioned above a “jangle,” a term I don’t really like because it makes the response sound stronger than what it is.
-From now on, I may refer to it as the “error positivity response,” though maybe that’s not precisely the same and it is jargony.
+I suppose I could refer to it as the “error positivity response,” but that would require an explanation every time I used it.

-In Buddhism, the response is probably the second of the five skandhas—sensation.
+In Buddhism, a jangle is probably the second of the five skandhas—sensation.

 Buddhist practice will definitely make you more aware of the second skadha or “error positivity response.”